-61. The Council has been involved in waste discussions through the West Midlands Resource Technical Advisory Body (RTAB), a body set up to support and promote cooperation between Waste Planning Authorities (WPAs) and others.
-The Council sent DtC letters out to those Waste Planning Authorities where waste movements were above the agreed thresholds for waste movements.
+- 75. The Council has been involved in waste discussions through the West Midlands Resource Technical Advisory Body (RTAB), a body set up to support and promote cooperation between Waste Planning Authorities (WPAs) and others.
+The Council sent DtC letters out to those Waste Planning Authorities (WPAs) where waste movements were above the agreed thresholds for waste movements. - 76.
 Letters were set out on the 19th April 2023 and were followed up on the 25th May 2023.
-Staffordshire, Dudley and Walsall Councils consider the matter to be significant enough to warrant a SoCG, whereas Cheshire East and Chester Council would like further discussions on the matter.
+Staffordshire, Dudley and Walsall Councils considered the matter to be significant enough to warrant a Statement of Common Ground (SoCG), whereas Cheshire East and Chester Council requested further discussions on the matter.
+However, since then waste movements taken from the Environment Agency's Waste Data Interrogator (2018-2022) were used to gauge whether the waste movements from Sandwell to other WPAs were considered strategic and whether there was a need to engage in DtC dialogue with these WPAs.
+Using the new WMTRAB waste movement thresholds the information from the Waste Data Interrogator showed that there were no significant waste movements between Sandwell and other WPAs.
+Therefore, there was no need for DtC dialogue or a SoCG. - 77.
+To be considered a significant waste movement, a local authority would have to send 20% of its waste generated to a WPA for three out of five years and 40% in the last year.
+Sandwell is a net importer of waste and over the last five no waste movements to other WPAs meet the WMTRAB thresholds. - 78.
+Sandwell has continued to meet with the Black Country authorities and it is considered that a Black Country Statement of Common Ground (SoCG) is also not required.
+DtC discussions are also continuing through WMRTAB.